geosolutions-it/MapStore2/docs/developer-guide/developing.md

 ### Debug

 To run or debug the server side part of MapStore we suggest to run the backend in tomcat (embedded or installed) and connect in remote debugging to it.
-This guide explains how to do it with Eclipse.
-This procedure has been tested with Eclipse Luna.

 ### Enable Remote Debugging